 - Master of Clinical Science

-Specialty surgical qualifications are available through the Royal Adelaide and Queen Elizabeth hospitals in the Master of Minimally Invasive Surgery.
+Specialty surgical qualifications are available through the Royal Adelaide Hospital and The Queen Elizabeth Hospital in the Master of Minimally Invasive Surgery.

 Clinical research facilities